Sugar is a hot topic in nutrition.

 However, the effect of acesulfame-K on insulin levels in humans is unknown.

-The effect of artificial sweeteners on insulin levels seems to be variable, and the results are inconclusive.
-It may also depend on the individual.
+The effect of artificial sweeteners on insulin levels seems to be variable, depending on the type of sweetener.

 Bottom Line: Sucralose and saccharin may raise insulin levels in humans, but the results are mixed and some studies find no effects.
 Acesulfame-K raises insulin in rats, but no human studies are available.